We outline what fees are allowed under the Tenant Fees Act (2019) as well as what common fees this act prohibit and the penalties per breach.

 The Tenant Fees Act applies to assured shorthold tenancies, student accommodation tenancies, and licences to occupy housing in the private rented sector.

-There are a number of central business fees which are still allowable under the tenant fees act.
+There are a number of central business fees that are still allowable under the Tenant Fees Act.
 These include:

 For a full list of permitted and prohibited fees please visit the GOV.UK website for guidance.